steffenkk/some-public-repo/notebooks/Tutorial1_Setting_up_AWS.md

 # Tutorial 1: Setting up your AWS Account

 Aloha challenge participant 🤙 We are glad to welcome you to the fifth Global Data Science Challenge (GDSC).
 This year is all about [fighting river blindness](https://www.capgemini.com/code-for-a-cure/#:~:text=Launching%20in%20early%202022%2C%20'Code,neglected%20tropical%20diseases%2C%20River%20Blindness).
 On this journey, we will be using a few different machine learning techniques and algorithms as well as the AWS cloud ☁️.
 This very first tutorial is about helping you setting up your AWS account.
+In this tutorial, we will:

+- Set up the AWS Sagemaker Studio environment which we will use throughout the challenge,
+- Add a custom docker image to the environment, which has all preliminary libraries installed,
+- Download the tutorials (Jupyter Notebooks) for the challenge,
+- Learn how to work with Amazon Sagemaker Studio Notebooks, and
+- Set up auto shutdown for idle instances to save costs.

 Along with this tutorial, there is a [video](TODO: add link to video) which walks you through the steps performed here.
 The video is optional for you.
 In this notebook tutorial the command line interface (CLI) is used for the majority of the tasks.
 In the video, we mainly use the AWS Web Interface (also called AWS Console) to achieve the same.
 This is sometimes a bit easier, especially if you don't have a tech background.
 Feel free to choose whichever you prefer.

 Since your group only need to perform the tasks in this tutorial once, only one of your team members need to go through this tutorial.
 Please ask your team mates first!

-Not finished?
+- Not finished?
 Alright, lets jump in!

-Finished?
+- Finished?
 Nice!
 We still recommend to go through section 6.
 Work with Amazon Sagemaker Studio Notebooks and maybe take a look at section 7.
 Optional references.

 ## Setting up the Sagemaker Studio images and kernels